PriyanshuLathi/Real-Time-Multimodal-Emotion-Age-and-Gender-Predictor/README.md

 ## Further Scope for Improvement

-- Enhance the facial emotion detection model by using larger and more diverse datasets.
+- Enhance the facial emotion detection model using larger and more diverse datasets.
 - Implement real-time feedback on model predictions to improve user interaction.
 - Integrate more advanced architectures like transformers or pre-trained models (e.g., ResNet, VGG).
 - Optimize app performance for lower latency on live predictions.